shliu888/integrated-hacking-toolkit/README.md

 Tip: Switch to root before downloading this repository to run everything with root privileges automatically

 1. Run install-python.sh to install Python if it's not already installed
-2. Run install-pip.sh to install Pip if it's not already installed
+2. Run install-pip.sh to install Pip if it's not already installed, then run "pip3 install -r requirements.txt"
 3. Run install-kali.sh for Kali Linux users
 4. Run install-regular.sh for regular users
 5. Finally, run install.sh with sudo privileges to finalize installation.